lukemunsch/anime-character-base/README.md

 My mentor Chris Quinn was amazing at helping me to understand the project and guide me to create the best possible project.

 The Slack community helped me with user stories and quick fixes that allowed me to progress with my project when I became stumped.

+A huge thank you to Scott and John from the tutors as they were regular helpers on this project and fixing an issue regarding my static files.